GlobeDotters/newslens/NEXT_STEPS.md

    - Modular structure with clear separation of concerns
    - Data models for news sources and articles
    - News fetching from RSS feeds
+   - Asynchronous fetching for improved performance
    - Analysis engine for bias detection and blindspot identification
    - Rich terminal visualization
+   - Article reader mode in terminal

 2. **CLI commands**
    - `headlines` - Show top headlines with bias breakdown